- Joel Osteen takes NO salary from the church.

 - Joel Osteen not only pays for all of his personal travel when conducting church business, he also pays it out of his pocket for his staff.

 A friend posted the adjacent picture saying Joel Osteen is a “con man” and I finally decided to write a post addressing all of these issues once and for all.
 Periodically over the past few years I’ve exhausted myself by cataloging many of the points below in comment section after comment section trying to set the record straight.
 And keep those are interested in truth from making mistakes that would embarrass them.
+Those looking for evidence of his preaching heresy should click here.
 Here goes:

 I attend Lakewood Church.
 The notion that Joel Osteen either got rich from his position as Pastor of the church or that he is fleecing his flock is factually wrong.
 And abhorrent.
 It’s also a false accusation, which you may recall is a sin in the bible.